sguyennet/terraform-vsphere-kubespray/README.md

 * Terraform
 * Internet connection on the client machine to download Kubespray
 * Internet connection on the Kubernetes nodes to download the Kubernetes binaries
+* A Ubuntu 16.04 vSphere template.
+If linked clone is used, the template needs to have one and only one snapshot

 ## Usage